CamIce2002/TheMrNewVegas.github.io/docs/4hos/3-Release-Notes.md

   > 1.01 to 1.02
 * Song of the Green (Auri Follower)
   > 1.4 to 2.2
+* Follower Dialogue Expansion - Brelyna Maryon
+  > 2.2.1 to 3.0.1
+* Follower Dialogue Expansion - Aela the Huntress
+  > 3.0.2 to 9.0
+* Follower Dialogue Expansion - Mjoll the Lioness
+  > 1.2 to 2.0.2
+* Follower Dialogue Expansion - Erik the Slayer
+  > 2.0 to 2.0.1.1
+* Follower Dialogue Expansion - Lydia
+  > 1.3 to 1.5
+* Follower Dialogue Expansion - Jenassa
+  > 3.0 to 8.0
+* Remiel-Custom Voiced Dwemer Specialist and Companion
+  > 1.7.4 to 1.7.6

 # Release 1.3.3
 Save Safe?
 YES